OpenBAS-Platform/openbas/README.md

 ## Status

 Currently OpenEx is under heavy development, no release has been published yet.
 The first release will be available on January 2017.
-You wilk find the product roadmap here: https://projets.luatix.org/OpenEx.
+You can find the product roadmap here: https://projets.luatix.org/OpenEx.

 ## Softwares